Mid Season, Very Large Berry, Resistant to Red Stele, Verticillium, Leaf Spot and Leaf Scorch

 Remove the straw mulch in early spring (when growth starts) DO NOT ALLOW PLANTS TO TURN YELLOW UNDER THE STRAW.
 Remove the straw by parting it slightly allowing for a narrow row 12 to 18 inches wide to grow up through the mulch.
 Keeping the parted straw up against the narrow row will allow the fruit to sit on a straw bed while ripening.
 This will create a barrier to protect the fruit from splashing dirt.
 This is important as many of the fruit rots come from the soil.
 The thick straw mulch between rows will also help in weed control.

 Spring frosts can often kill the blossoms, Even a light frost can have a devastating effect on yield.
 Remember to cover or protect your patch in some way just as you might sensitive flowers or tomato plants.
-Small green fruit are seldom damaged by frosts.
+Small green fruit is seldom damaged by frosts.
 Keep the planting well watered (1" per week) while the crop is maturing.

 As berries ripen, keep them picked.
 Allowing overripe fruit to remain in the patch can attract beetles that will become a nuisance.
 Go over the patch every 2 to 3 days picking the fruit at maximum ripeness.
 It is normal for berry size to decrease as the season progresses.
 The later fruit is smaller but the flavor is usually great and these make great jam and freezer berries.

 Step 1: Set the mower blade on your lawn mower at a setting that will remove the leaves from the strawberry plant but won't damage the crowns.
 Trimming off the old leaves will decrease the disease problems for the rest of the summer.
 If this step is delayed and runners begin to grow, skip this step.
 Waiting too long to mow off the leaves will damage next year's yield.